pbotsaris/airgo/README.md

 # airgo
-A type-safe Go client for the Airtable API using generics.

-## Design

 airgo uses Go generics to map Airtable tables to typed structs.
 You define your schema once, and all operations return typed data instead of `map[string]interface{}`.

+## Design

 ```go
 type Track struct {